Wally Funk: 2021 suborbital space flight

-On July 1, 2021, Blue Origin announced Funk would fly on the first New Shepard flight with passengers, one of four on the flight, including Jeff Bezos, his brother Mark, and 18-year-old Oliver Daemen from the Netherlands, who became the youngest ever person in space during the flight of July 20, 2021.
-During the successful flight Funk, at age 82, became the oldest person to fly to space, exceeding John Glenn's record at the age of 77 in 1998 (aboard STS-95).
-Her record would be surpassed later that year by William Shatner, who flew aboard Blue Origin NS-18 at the age of 90.
+On July 1, 2021, Blue Origin announced that Funk would fly as one of four passengers on the first New Shepard flight on July 20, 2021.
+The flight included Jeff Bezos, his brother Mark, and 18-year-old Oliver Daemen from the Netherlands, who became the youngest ever person in space during the flight.
+Funk, at age 82, became the oldest person to fly to space, exceeding John Glenn's record at the age of 77 in 1998 aboard STS-95.
+Her record was surpassed later that year by William Shatner, who flew aboard Blue Origin NS-18 at the age of 90.

-Personal life
+Personal life and death

-Funk currently lives in Grapevine, Texas.
-She enjoys sports and restoring antique automobiles, with a collection that includes a 1951 Hooper Silver Wraith.
+Funk lived in Grapevine, Texas.
+She enjoyed sports and restoring antique automobiles, with a collection that included a 1951 Hooper Silver Wraith.
+She had over 18,600 flight hours, and as of June 2019 flew each Saturday as an instructor.

-She has over 18,600 flight hours, and as of June 2019 still flew each Saturday as an instructor.
+Wally Funk died at her home in Grapevine, on July 8, 2026, at the age of 87.